mtossain/satsvs/readme.md

 - BandWidth: Signal bandwith in Hz
 - TransmitPowerW: Transmit power of transmitter in W
 - TransmitLossesdB: All transmit losses in dB
-- TransmitGaindB: Transmit gain of antenna in dB
+- TransmitGaindB: Transmit gain of antenna in dB (theoretical pattern assumed), or,
+  TransmitGainManualdB: list of tuples in string from 0-180 off boresight gain values
 - TransmitAntennaDiameter: Antenna diameter in m (not used to compute Gain)
 - ReceiveGaindB: Receive gain of antenna in dB
 - ReceiveLossesdB: All receive losses in dB